-Buildings may be occupied with ground floor Residential uses on the ground floor should provide appropriate frontage that ensures privacy to the units.
-Units should be level residential units in the MUN zone shall have front doors accessed directly from the ground floor units may be internal with direct access from a common lobby or porch to the public way.
+Ground level residential units shall have front doors accessed directly from the public way.
+The City may approve alternative designs where ground floor units are provided access to the public way through a common lobby and functional porch or covered patio that supports interaction among residents and connection to the public realm.
 Upper floors and the floor area behind shopfronts are flexible for a wide variety of office, lodging, and housing uses.